ahts4962/nav-link-header/README.md

 - Display links in page previews.
 - Wikilinks and markdown format links are supported.
 - Create a new periodic note by clicking the link if it doesn't exist.
+- The note to be displayed in the navigation can also be specified using properties.

 # Usage